 When possible, you should keep your scenario as close to your reality as possible.
 In the bridal situation, if you are married you may be able to use the details of your own wedding to answer any questions.
 (You should also remove your wedding ring before doing the shop.)

 Dress appropriately.
 If you are a wealthy investor or a business professional, dress in business attire.
-If you will be trying on wedding gowns, wear clothes that are easy to get in and out of, and don’t forget clean underwear (without holes, please!)
+If you will be trying on wedding gowns or one of a kind prom dresses, wear clothes that are easy to get in and out of, and don’t forget clean underwear (without holes, please!)

 Don’t give answers that will send up red flags.
 If you are asked where your $400,000 is currently invested and you say, “At my credit union,” that is not a good answer.
 No one has $400,000 in a credit union.